darrenkopp/darrenkopp.github.com/_posts/2013-09-12-own-your-online-presence.md

 layout: post
 date: 2013-09-12 07:00:00 -06:00
 title: "Simple ways to stay in control of your online presence"
-published: false
 ---

 <p class="jumbotron">
 	Companies come and go and <a href="http://blog.posterous.com/thanks-from-posterous">content hosts are no different</a>.
-Unfortunately, they can go fairly suddenly and if you aren't careful, so can your content and a lot of other unseen work.
+	Unfortunately, they can go fairly suddenly and if you aren't careful your content could go along with it.
-There are some very simple steps that you can take to insulate yourself from unforeseen events.
+	There are some very simple steps that you can take to insulate yourself from these unforeseen events.
 </p>

 ### Use your own domain name